daleonpz/misc/toDelete/PositionPaper/lncs-pandoc-master/paper.md

 For this purpose, the authors performed the study in two stages.
 They performed an initial baseline experiment with two domain problems, and then  they performed an internal replication with two other domain problems.
 Furthermore, the authors divided the elicitation process in two phases.
-The elication phase which is the actual interview with the stakeholder, and the reporting phase in which the analyst understands and documents the information gathered in the elication phase.
+The elicitation phase which is the actual interview with the stakeholder, and the reporting phase in which the analyst understands and documents the information gathered in the elicitation phase.

-One remark of the study is that the authors chose students because of their lack of experience in eliciation interviews, isolation of the domain knowledge,  and to analyze, in the internal replication, the influence of the training in requirements engineering in eliciation interviews.
+One remark of the study is that the authors chose students because of their lack of experience in elicitation interviews, isolation of the domain knowledge,  and to analyze, in the internal replication, the influence of the training in requirements engineering in elicitation interviews.
 In the study participated post-graduated students as interviewers and two professors as interviewees.
-The students should make open interviews and elicitate the information afterwards.
+The students should make open interviews and elicit the information afterwards.
-Moreover, for each domain problem the students were separeted in two groups based on their level of domain knowlegde,  _domain-aware_ and _domain-ignorant_.
+Moreover, for each domain problem the students were separated in two groups based on their level of domain knowledge,  _domain-aware_ and _domain-ignorant_.
-On the other hand, the effectiveness of the elicitations was based on the comparison between the number of concepts, processes and requirements elicitated by the students and the benchmarks.
+On the other hand, the effectiveness of the elicitation's was based on the comparison between the number of concepts, processes and requirements elicited by the students and the benchmarks.

-The results of the baseline experiment suggest that the domain knowlegde of the analysts has no significant influence in the effectiveness  of the elicitation interviews.
+The results of the baseline experiment suggest that the domain knowledge of the analysts has no significant influence in the effectiveness  of the elicitation interviews.
-However, the results also suggest that the domain knowlegde of the interviewees has statistically significant influence.
+However, the results also suggest that the domain knowledge of the interviewees has statistically significant influence.
-Supplementary, the results of the internal replication also  suggest that the domain knowlegde of the stakeholders is more relevant than the analysts', in term of effectiveness of the elicitation interviews.
+Supplementary, the results of the internal replication also  suggest that the domain knowledge of the stakeholders is more relevant than the analysts', in term of effectiveness of the elicitation interviews.
-Nevertheless, these results also show that the possitive effects of the training in requirements engineering of the interviewers, with these effects beiang as relevant as interviwees' domain knowlegde.
+Nevertheless, these results also show that the positive effects of the training in requirements engineering of the interviewers, with these effects being as relevant as interviewees' domain knowledge.

 # Requirements elicitation: Towards the Unknown Unknowns
 Elicitation in requirements engineering

 ---
-Abstract—Requirements elicitation research is reviewed using a framework categorising the relative ‘knowness’ of requirements specification and Common Ground discourse theory.
+Abstract—Requirements elicitation research is reviewed using a framework categorizing the relative ‘knowness’ of requirements specification and Common Ground discourse theory.
 The main contribution of this survey is to review requirements elicitation from the perspective of this framework and propose a road map of research to tackle outstanding elicitation problems involving tacit knowledge.
 The paper concludes with remarks on the possibility of elicitation tackling the most difficult question of ‘unknown unknown’ requirements.